Senior Fitness Programs: Safety, Endurance and Strength

 As you get older, maintaining your flexibility and balance is critical for preventing exercise-related injuries and reducing the risk of falls.

-Sharon Fillyaw, Core and Balance Instructor for The Commons in Lincoln, stresses the critical nature of these types of exercises for seniors.
+Sharon Fillyaw, Core and Balance Instructor, stresses the critical nature of these types of exercises for seniors.

 “Fall prevention exercise, unfortunately, is not an option but a necessity,” she said, adding that the Core and Balance class at The Commons is based on The Rose Fall Prevention Method™ she has developed to address this very serious issue.

-Whether you’re an experienced exerciser or you’re just getting started, you can develop and maintain a healthy fitness habit by staying safe and focusing on your endurance, strength, balance and flexibility.
+Whether you’re an experienced exerciser or you’re just getting started, you can develop and maintain a healthy habit by staying safe in your senior fitness programs and focusing on your endurance, strength, balance and flexibility.

 These articles are offered as general information and are not intended to be a substitute for medical advice.
 You should always consult with your medical provider before making any changes in your physical activity to ensure that the changes are right for you.